nataliecardot/music-player/README.md

 # Music Player

-Vanilla JavaScript music player ultilizing the HTML5 audio API
+Music player made with vanilla JavaScript and the HTML5 audio element.

 ## Features